BeltCrack: the First Sequential-image Industrial Conveyor Belt Crack Detection Dataset and Its Baseline with Triple-domain Feature Learning: Our Proposed BeltCrack Datasets

-Due to the spatial constraints in industrial environments, we collected data using the uniform smartphones for portability, with camera resolutions in 16 : 9 ratio including 3840×2160 and 1920×1080, and an image frequency acquisition of 30 FPS.
-To ensure stably capture, smartphones were mounted on adjustable tripods, minimizing the motion blur during data collection.
+Considering spatial constraints in industrial environments, data acquisition was conducted using identical smartphones for portability and ease of deployment.
+Videos were recorded at a 16:9 aspect ratio with resolutions of $3840\times2160$ and $1920\times1080$, at 30 FPS.
+To ensure stable recording, the smartphones were mounted on adjustable tripods to reduce motion blur.
+This setup provided a cost-effective yet reliable solution for fine-grained belt crack details under real industrial conditions.